PoliticalGraveyard.com

 Jackson, Jesse — of Metuchen, Middlesex County, N.J.
 Mayor of Metuchen, N.J., 1912.
 Burial location unknown.

-Jackson, Jesse Benjamin (b.
+Jesse B. Jackson Jackson, Jesse Benjamin (b.
 1871) — also known as Jesse B. Jackson — of Columbus, Franklin County, Ohio.
 Born in Paulding, Paulding County, Ohio, November 19, 1871.
-Son of Andrew Carl Jackson and Lucy Ann (Brown) Jackson.
 Republican.
 Served in the U.S. Army during the Spanish-American War; insurance and real estate business; U.S. Consul in Alexandretta, 1905-08; Aleppo, 1908-23; Leghorn, 1923-28; Fort William, 1928-35; Port Arthur, 1928-35.
 Methodist.
 Member, Freemasons; Rotary.
 Burial location unknown.

-Relatives: Son of Andrew Carl Jackson and Lucy Ann (Brown) Jackson; married, June 22, 1898, to Rosebelle Berryman (died 1928); married 1935 to Mary Ann Hinton.
+Relatives: Son of Andrew Carl Jackson and Lucy Ann (Brown) Jackson; married, June 22, 1898, to Rosebelle Berryman; married 1935 to Mary Ann Hinton.

-Jackson, Jesse Louis (b.
+Jesse L. Jackson Jackson, Jesse Louis (b.
 1941) — also known as Jesse L. Jackson; "Thunder" — of Chicago, Cook County, Ill.
 Born in Greenville, Greenville County, S.C., October 8, 1941.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1972; speaker, 1984, 1988; candidate for Democratic nomination for President, 1984, 1988; delegate to Democratic National Convention from District of Columbia, 1996.
 African ancestry.
 Member, Freemasons; Council on Foreign Relations; Omega Psi Phi.
 Civil rights leader; associate of Dr. Martin Luther King, Jr.; recipient of the Spingarn Medal in 1989.
-Still living as of 2009.
+Still living as of 2021.

-Relatives: Married 1964 to Jacqueline Brown; father of Jesse Louis Jackson, Jr..
+Relatives: Married 1964 to Jacqueline Brown; father of Jesse Louis Jackson Jr..

 Cross-reference: Ron Daniels